von Willebrand Disease

-The bleeding disorder, von Willebrand disease, can’t be cured but it can be treated and managed, allowing most patients to lead normal, active lives.
-Gundersen’s Center for Cancer & Blood Disorders is working to improve the diagnosis and treatment of von Willebrand disease for the one in every 100 to 1,000 people affected by this disorder.
+Von Willebrand disease is a bleeding disorder that can’t be cured, though it can be treated and managed, allowing most patients to lead normal, active lives.
+Gundersen’s Center for Cancer & Blood Disorders is working to improve the diagnosis and treatment of von Willebrand disease for the roughly one percent of people affected by this disorder.

-People with von Willebrand disease have low levels or abnormal von Willebrand factor in their blood which causes clotting problems.
+Those who have von Willebrand disease have abnormal von Willebrand factor in their blood which causes clotting problems.
 It is the most common inherited bleeding disorder, but it takes many forms, so some people are misdiagnosed or have such mild symptoms that they go undiagnosed.

 Symptoms and their severity vary with type, but generally patients with von Willebrand disease experience: